Salman Rushdie, Dan Carlin, and Neil deGrasse Tyson meet at a bar to discuss Laozi and comic books.

 Based on the novellas by Luke Jennings, Killing Eve centers on two women; Eve is a bored, whip-smart, pay-grade security services operative whose desk-bound job doesn’t fulfill her fantasies of being a spy.
 Villanelle is an elegant, talented killer who clings to the luxuries her violent job affords her.
 Killing Eve topples the typical spy-action thriller as these two fiercely intelligent women, equally obsessed with each other, go head to head in an epic game of cat and mouse.

-And of course, a monumental match from my childhood, and the epic quote from Gorilla Monsoon: “The Irresistible Force meeting the Immovable Object.”
+And of course, a monumental match from my childhood, and the legendary quote from Gorilla Monsoon: “The Irresistible Force meeting the Immovable Object.”